Origin | Anterior surface of the sacrum (around the level of S2 to S4) Gluteal surface of the ilium Sacrotuberous ligament |

 Actions

-The piriformis muscle is a lateral (or external) rotator of the hip.
+The piriformis muscle is a lateral rotator of the hip (also known as external rotation).
 The quadratus femoris, inferior gemellus, obturator internus, and obturator externus can also assist in this movement.
-When the hip is extended, this is when the piriformis is in the most advantageous position to assist in lateral rotation of the femur.
-When the hip joint is flexed (past around 60⁰ of hip flexion) this is when the piriformis muscle is then in a more advantageous position for hip abduction.
-[5] [6] [7].
+When the hip is extended, the piriformis is in the most advantageous position to assist in lateral rotation of the femur.
+When the hip joint is flexed (past around 60⁰ of hip flexion), this is when the piriformis muscle is then in a more advantageous position for hip abduction [5] [6] [7].

 Innervation

 Previously the piriformis muscle was said to be innervated by the ‘nerve to piriformis’.
-Though more recent cadaver research suggests that “a single ‘nerve to piriformis’ does not exist in the majority of specimens thus this term should be abandoned” [11].
+However, recent cadaver research suggests that: “a single ‘nerve to piriformis’ does not exist in the majority of specimens thus this term should be abandoned” [11].
 Instead, the most common innervations of the piriformis are the superior gluteal nerve and the ventral rami of S1 and S2.
 [12] [13] [14]

 Blood Supply